ctkelley/SIAMFANLEquations.jl/README.md

 ## The archival version 1.0 from the date of publication is in the [FA20 branch](https://github.com/ctkelley/SIAMFANLEquations.jl/tree/FA20).

-## The current version is 1.0.2.
+## The current version is 1.0.3.
-  - This version eliminates most implicit imports.
-Look at [this](https://github.com/ericphanson/ExplicitImports.jl) for the story on implicit imports.
+  - This version changes the examples and test problems so that FFTs are only applied to vectors of size $2^p$.
+This makes AppleAccelerate happy and does no harm.
+If you want to use vectors of arbitrary size (say for the H-equation) do not use AppleAcclerate.
-  - I fixed a bug in one of the test problems.
-Amazingly, it took until Julia v1.10.2 showed up to find it.
-I've put something in CI to make sure it's really fixed.
+  - I have made similar changes in the notebook and also addressed the problems with PyPlot.
   - I've updated/corrected a few docstrings in the solvers.

 ## This is the Julia package for my shiny new orange book